Space Elevator Lexicon

 Apex Anchor region:

-region around the Apex Anchor defined by the amount of motion expected at the full extension of the tether.
+The region around an Apex Anchor is defined by the amount of motion expected at the full extension of the tether.
 The region is the volume swept out by the end of the tether during normal operations.
 When two or more space elevators are operating together, the region spreads to the volume between.
+(Note: nothing stays at that altitude unless attached to a tether.)

 Capability On-ramps leading to FOC:

-Time after IOC when new businesses and/or capabilities are added to system [7th sequence step].
+Time after IOC when new businesses/capabilities are added to systems (7th sequence step)

 Carbon nanotube (CNT):

-vehicle able to climb or lower itself along the tether
+Space Vehicle able to climb or lower itself on a tether.

-releasing the tether up or down from the GEO site during the initial phase of construction
+Releasing the tether from a GEO construction facility up/down/both during the initial phase of deployment.

 Earth Port:

-a complex located at the Earth terminus of the tether to support its functions.
-These mission functions are spread out within the Earth Port Region.
+A complex located at the Earth terminus of tethers to support their functions.
+These mission elements are spread out within an Earth Port Region.
 When there are two or more termini of tethers, the Earth Port reaches across the region and is considered one Earth Port.

 Earth Port region:

-volumetric region around each Earth Port to include a space elevator column for each tether and the space between multiple tethers when they operate together.
-The Earth Port Region will include the vertical volume through the atmosphere up to where the space elevator tether climbers start operations in the vacuum and down to the ocean floor.
+The volumetric region around each Earth Port to include a space elevator column for each tether and the space between multiple tethers when they operate together.
+An Earth Port Region will include the vertical volume through the atmosphere up to where space elevator tether climbers start operations in the vacuum and down to the ocean surface.

 Floating Operations Platform (FOP):

-operations center for the activities at the Earth Port or Earth terminus
+The Operations Center for the activities at the Earth Port or Earth Terminus.

 Full Operational Capability (FOC):